FAQ

 Do you shim and wedge?

 Yes – where necessary.
 If you have a leg length discrepancy and/or need shimming we have the equipment and knowledge to do it.
 In addition, we hold the patent for Steve Hogg’s wedging analysis equipment which ensures great accuracy.
-We often get customs recommended to us by Physiotherapists.
+We often get customers recommended to us by Physiotherapists.
 The greatest leg length discrepancy we have dealt with to date is 2.5cm.

 I’d like to move to clipless pedals – but I don’t know what sort